Skip to content

 • Abbreviated cell types with functional conditions are labelled as abbreviated terms.
 Eg. CTCs

-Cohort This field represents the name of the cohort/group to which the sample belongs, providing information about the experimental condition/tissue/cell line/treatment.
-The cohort names are identified as automated values and might not always represent the actual cohorts studied in the paper.
-Cohort name curated_cohort_name
+Cohort Name This field represents the name of the cohort/group to which the sample belongs, providing information about the experimental condition/tissue/cell line/treatment.
+The cohort names are identified as automated values and might not always represent the actual cohorts studied in the paper. curated_cohort_name

-Cohort ID This field represents the numeric ID of the cohort to which the sample belongs.
-Cohort ID curated_cohort_id
+Cohort ID This field represents the numeric ID of the cohort to which the sample belongs. curated_cohort_id

 • T (Primary Tumor T) - T refers to the size and extent of the main tumor.
 The higher the number after the T, the larger the tumor or the more it has grown into nearby tissues.
 T's may be further divided to provide more detail, such as T3a and T3b.
 The number value ranges from 1 to 4, with size 1 for the smallest and size 4 for the largest.